Skip to main content

 • deploy an image directly as a room service

-How image commands fit into MeshAgent
+How image build and deploy fit into MeshAgent

-These commands sit between source files and a deployable MeshAgent service:
+The image workflow sits between source files and a deployable MeshAgent service:

 This complements the normal service packaging flow.
 In practice, a room-connected agent can: